Targeted Gene Fusion Detection Technology for NGS

 At Paragon Genomics, we have created a targeted multiplex fusion detection technology that can also detect novel fusion gene partners.
 Built upon our CleanPlex® technology, our fusion technology allows for targeted interrogation of just the genes of interest in order to increase sensitivity, reduce non-specific reads, and allow accurate fusion detection in one simple workflow.

-Paragon Genomics’ RNA fusion technology utilizes the CleanPlex amplicon sequencing chemistry for confident detection of known and novel fusions using two routes.
-Both methods use a proprietary multiplex PCR background cleaning chemistry to effectively remove non-specific PCR products, resulting in clean and high-quality libraries (Figure 3) for best-in-class target enrichment performance and efficient use of sequencing capacity.
+Paragon Genomics’ RNA fusion technology utilizes the CleanPlex amplicon sequencing chemistry for confident detection of known fusions.
+AccuFusion uses a proprietary multiplex PCR background cleaning chemistry to effectively remove non-specific PCR products, resulting in clean and high-quality libraries (Figure 1) for best-in-class target enrichment performance and efficient use of sequencing capacity.

 AccuFusionTM

-Both methods are highly sensitive and compatible with low quality RNA such as FFPE, and other sample types such as fresh/frozen tissue or cell lines.
-The chemistry also allows for minimal input samples, and can generate robust libraries for confident calls from as little as 25ng (OmniFusion) or 10ng (AccuFusion).
-In addition to our expanding collection of ready-to-use panels, customized panels can be designed based on characterized breakpoints under the AccuFusion workflow, or based on specific genes of interest to discover new fusion events under the OmniFusion single primer workflow.
+AccuFusion is highly sensitive and compatible with low quality RNA such as FFPE, and other sample types such as fresh/frozen tissue or cell lines.
+The chemistry also allows for minimal input samples, and can generate robust libraries for confident calls from as little as 10 ng of RNA.
+In addition to our expanding collection of ready-to-use panels, customized panels can be designed based on characterized breakpoints under the AccuFusion workflow.

 Fast, Easy, Single-Tube Workflow